 Origin: < OE telgor (extension of telga, a branch, bough, shoot)

 Origin: Middle English tiler, stock of a crossbow, from Old French telier, from Medieval Latin tēlārium, weaver's beam, from Latin tēla, web, weaver's beam; see teks- in Indo-European roots.

-Origin: , from Old English telgor.
+Origin: Middle English *tiller, from Old English telgor.